Mount of Olives: Status since 1948

 The armistice agreement signed by Israel and Jordan following the 1948 Arab–Israeli War called for the establishment of a Special Committee to negotiate developments including "free access to the holy sites and cultural institutions and use of the cemetery on the Mount of Olives".
 However, during the 19 years the Jordanian annexation of the West Bank lasted, the committee was not formed.
 Non-Israeli Christian pilgrims were allowed to visit the mount, but Jews of all countries and most non-Jewish Israeli citizens were barred from entering Jordan and therefore were unable to travel to the area.

 By the end of 1949, and throughout the Jordanian rule of the site, some Arab residents uprooted tombstones and plowed the land in the cemeteries, and an estimated 38,000 tombstones were damaged in total.
 During this period, a road was paved through the cemetery, in the process destroying graves including those of famous persons.
 In 1964, the Intercontinental Hotel was built at the summit of the mount.
 Graves were also demolished for parking lots and a filling station and were used in latrines at a Jordanian Army barracks.
-The United Nations did not condemn the Jordanian government for these actions.

 State of Israel

 Following the 1967 Six-Day War restoration work was done and the cemetery was reopened for burials.
+Tombs in the Mount of Olives Jewish Cemetery have been prone to vandalism, among them the tombs of the Gerrer Rebbe and Menachem Begin.

 Israel's 1980 unilateral annexation of East Jerusalem was condemned as a violation of international law and ruled null and void by the UN Security Council in UNSC Resolution 478.

-Tombs in the Mount of Olives Jewish Cemetery have been prone to vandalism, among them the tombs of the Gerrer Rebbe and Menachem Begin.

 On 6 November 2010, an international watch-committee was set up by Diaspora Jews with the aim of reversing the desecration of the Jewish cemetery.
 According to one of the founders, the initiative was triggered by witnessing tombstones that were wrecked with "the kind of maliciousness that defies the imagination."